omerkara/omer-kara-personal/content/research/04-religion-and-environment/index.markdown

 ---
-# Configure The Impact of Religion on Environmental Performance: Applied Spatial Econometrics Page.
+# Configure "The Impact of Religion on Environmental Performance: Applied Spatial Econometrics" Page.

 ## Info.
 title: "Religion and Environment"